-He added: “It is therefore heartening to think that the water companies can be less risk adverse – embracing such a low maintenance yet highly effective technology that allows them to greatly improve revenue”.
+“It is therefore heartening to think that the water companies can be less risk-averse – embracing such a low maintenance yet highly effective technology that allows them to greatly improve revenue”.

 The fact that the Landia GasMix product is well respected within the UK Anaerobic Digestion Industry is also demonstrated by the highly commended rating their technology has been given by the top UK trade association for biogas plants in the UK, AD and Bioresources Association in their annual awards, as explained below:

 Two ‘Highly Commended’ Placements for Landia GasMix at UK AD & Biogas Industry Awards

 At its very first attempt, Landia gained two Highly Commended Honours at the much-coveted UK AD & Biogas Industry Awards.

 In recognition of the success of its GasMix digester mixing equipment at the acclaimed Richgro AD plant near Perth, Landia was applauded by the independent panel of judges for the considerable part it has played in the first renewable energy site of its kind in the whole of Australia.